Three presidents descend on Pennsylvania in a major day for one of the nation's most closely watched Senate contests

 Biden is hardly irritated or even surprised that Obama is more of a draw on the campaign trail this year than him, according to officials.
 He has discussed some of the races with his former boss and believes Obama's message is both resonating with voters and complementary to his own.

-Still, their joint appearance Saturday will only serve to underscore their divergent styles and political abilities -- a comparison even some Democrats say ultimately favors Obama.
+Still, their joint appearance Saturday only served to underscore their divergent styles and political abilities -- a comparison even some Democrats say ultimately favors Obama.

 Biden goes to Democrat-heavy areas